NotoriousENG/Dear-Michaels-Engine/README.md

   * If you wish to add your own actors/game features you must build from source.

 ## Motivation
-I've worked on many game projects before and want to create a more performant, minimal, and modifyable code base vs what is availiable in commercial engines.
+I've worked on many game projects before and want to create a performant, minimal, and modifyable code base to learn more about game engines.
 * My goal is not to build a perfect engine, but rather reach the minimal amount of features to support my next game idea.

 ## Included Dependencies